kct2020/goutpal-com-skeleventy/site/blog/milk-for-gout/index.md

 		</tr>
 		<tr id="uric-good">
 			<td>Is milk good for uric acid?</td>
 			<td>Rheumatology authorities around the world more-or-less agree that milk has properties that can lower uric acid.
 So the main issue now is how to incorporate milk into a Uric Acid Dietary Pattern.
 Which can support a medicine-based gout recovery plan.
 Or stand as your main approach for gout prevention.
 Subscribers to my free GoutPal Links newsletter will get occasional updates on how I plan milk consumption.
-Along with other pre-launch news about GoutPal Uric Acid Dietary Patterns. [subscribe_snippet]</td>
+Along with other pre-launch news about GoutPal Uric Acid Dietary Patterns.
+<hr><a class="gumroad-button" href="https://keithctaylor.gumroad.com/l/rqmqt?a=888958067&wanted=true&price=0" data-gumroad-single-product="true" target="_blank">Subscribe to Free GoutPal Links <span class="gumroad-button-logo"></span></a>
+<p><i>Subscription is free, and your email address is safe - I will never share it with anyone else.
+I use Gumroad to provide this service, as described at <a href="https://goutpal.com/blog/goutpal-notifications/">GoutPal Links Newsletter Service</a>.</i></p><hr></td>
 		</tr>
 	</tbody>
 </table>